 Active Surveillance for Kidney Cancer

-This is the least invasive treatment option.
-During active surveillance the patient and urologist agree to observe the tumor by obtaining regular imaging.
-For some patients, no intervention is ever needed while for others a "trigger for intervention" is reached and therapy is instituted.
+This is the least invasive treatment option for kidney cancer.
+During active surveillance, the patient and urologist agree to observe the tumor by obtaining regular imaging.
+For some patients, no intervention is ever needed, while for others, a “trigger for intervention” is reached and therapy is initiated.

-Patients with tumors less than 3cm in size are ideal candidates for active surveillance due to the low likelihood that the tumor will spread during observation; however, patients with tumors up to 4 centimeters can be safely watched based on a number of factors:
+Patients with tumors less than 2 centimeters in size are ideal candidates for active surveillance due to the low likelihood that the tumor will spread during observation; however, patients with tumors up to 4 centimeters can be safely watched based on a number of factors:

 - Patients with poor kidney function.
 Since any intervention on the kidney can cause further deterioration of kidney function, these patients may be better off selecting active surveillance.
 In some patients, further decline in kidney function puts the patient at risk of needing dialysis.
-Dialysis, while life saving, may be associated with poor outcomes and a low quality of life.
-Ask your doctor about your creatinine level which is an indicator of kidney function (normal is < 1.5 mg/dl).
+Dialysis, while lifesaving, may be associated with poor outcomes and a low quality of life.
+Ask your doctor about your creatinine level, which is an indicator of kidney function (normal is less than 1.5 mg/dl).

 - Patients with hereditary forms of kidney cancer.
-This includes patients with Von-Hippel-Lindau (VHL), Birt-Hogg-Dube (BHD), or other conditions in which patients are at risk of having multiple tumors on both sides.
-These tumors are typically placed on active surveillance until they reach 3cm or larger.
+This includes patients with Von-Hippel-Lindau (VHL), Birt-Hogg-Dube (BHD) or other conditions in which patients are at risk of having multiple tumors on both sides.
+These tumors are typically placed on active surveillance until they reach 3 centimeters or larger.

-- Patients who have drug eluting heart stents and need to be on a blood thinner.
-Kidney surgery/intervention can result in severe bleeding in these patients and thus a period of active surveillance until they can come off the blood thinners may be helpful to avoid a potential serious complications.
+- Patients who have drug-eluting heart stents and need to be on a blood thinner.
+Kidney surgery/intervention can result in severe bleeding in these patients, and thus a period of active surveillance until they can come off the blood thinners may be helpful to avoid potentially serious complications.

-- Elderly patients who are medically fragile .
-Since the risk that the small kidney tumor spreads is low, in patients with a short life expectancy (<10years) a discussion regarding active surveillance may be prudent.
-Many of these patients die WITH the kidney tumor rather than OF the kidney tumor.
+- Elderly patients who are medically fragile.
+Since the risk that the small kidney tumor spreads is low, in patients with a short life expectancy (less than 10 years) a discussion regarding active surveillance may be prudent.
+Many of these patients die with the kidney tumor rather than from the kidney tumor.

 - Patients who are experiencing or recovering from an active serious medical problem.
 A period of active surveillance until things stabilize should be entertained.

-The most common trigger for intervention currently is demonstrated tumor growth.
+The most common trigger for intervention is demonstrated tumor growth.
 As a tumor gets larger, the risk of having a cancer and a more aggressive cancer increases.
 The risk of spread for a tumor less than 2 centimeters is less than 1%.
 The risk is 1–2% for 3-centimeter tumors and 3–5% for 4-centimeter tumors.
 Change in the patient condition could also trigger intervention.
-For example, a patient who was having a heart attack when their 2.5cm kidney tumor was discovered has now recovered 1 year later and is fit for surgery.
+For example, a patient who was having a heart attack when their 2.5-centimeter kidney tumor was discovered has now recovered one year later and is fit for surgery.
 This now triggers an intervention.

 What does active surveillance entail?

-Typically we advocate imaging every 3-6 months for 2 years then every 6-12 months annually.
-The initial evaluation should include a complete staging evaluation (blood work, chest/abdomen/pelvis imaging) to exclude the possibility that the disease has already spread.
-We prefer CT or MRI for the initial evaluation and then alternate between CT, MRI, and Ultrasound to minimize radiation to the patient and to comprehensively evaluate the tumor.
+Typically we advocate imaging every three to six months months for two years then every six to 12 months annually.
+The initial evaluation should include a complete staging evaluation (bloodwork, chest/abdomen/pelvis imaging) to exclude the possibility that the disease has already spread.
+We prefer CT or MRI for the initial evaluation and then alternate between CT, MRI, and ultrasound to minimize radiation to the patient and to comprehensively evaluate the tumor.
 The exact protocol is customized to the patient.

 Can the tumor spread while on active surveillance?

 The answer to this is unfortunately YES.
-However, for a well-selected patient the risk of this occurring on surveillance is very low (<2%).
-Each patient and tumor are unique and this risk should be discussed with your urologist.
+However, for a well-selected patient the risk of this occurring on surveillance is very low (less than 2%).
+Each patient and tumor are unique, and this risk should be discussed with your urologist.

-In patients who elect for delayed intervention, are the results compromised?
+In patients who elect delayed intervention, are the results compromised?